Falkor/Makefiles/scripts/README.md

 `init_gitrepo` -- Initialize a fresh new (empty) git repo with my favorite layout and configuration.

+## INSTALLATION

+Assuming your `PATH` includes `~/bin`, simply make a symbolic link in this folder:

+    cd ~/bin
+    ln -s /path/to/repo/Makefile/scripts/init_gitrepo .

 ## SYNOPSIS

     init_gitrepo [-V | -h]